Exclusive - Another U.S. patrol in South China Sea unlikely this year: officials

 In that exercise, the guided missile destroyer Lassen sailed close to one of China's manmade islands in October, drawing an angry rebuke from China and a shadowing patrol.

-The Lassen's October mission came after months of frustration within the Pentagon at what some defence officials saw as unnecessary delays by the White House in approving the mission.
+The Lassen's October mission came after months of frustration within the Pentagon at what some defense officials saw as unnecessary delays by the White House in approving the mission.

 China claims most of the South China Sea, through which more than $5 trillion of world trade ships every year.
 Vietnam, Malaysia, Brunei, the Philippines and Taiwan have rival claims.